home

 1. Who are we?

-We are Julia Etter (Swiss), a German scholar and Martin Kristen (Austrian), a computer scientist, who turned their hobby voluntarily (and thus love it!) into their profession.
-Since November 1997 we're on the road only with short breaks (please see also our private website under www.globetrotters.ch!).
-We're traveling in the field to find and photographically document the plants of the American Crassulaceae (stone crops and other related plants - this website) and the Agavaceae (century plants - see our other database website under www.agavaceae.com!) families at their natural locations.
-Sometimes we even stumble over plants not yet known to scientists and that's what makes this search even more thrilling.
+We are Julia Etter (Swiss) and Martin Kristen (Austrian), both academically educated.
+Since 1997 we're on the road only with short breaks (please also see our private website www.globetrotters.ch!).
+We are traveling to find and photographically document the plants of the American Agavaceae (century plants and other related plants - see our other data base website under www.agavaceae.com!) and the American Crassulaceae (stone crops - this website) families in nature.

 2. Where does our idea come from to publish a plant data base on the Internet?

-Since we know that there is no such comparable project worldwide, and that it's very hard for a layperson to gain access to all this data, we decided to put together the data we collect and a part of our pictures we shoot every day (these pictures here clearly show you that serious photography can be associated with a lot of work) into an electronic data base and to publish it on the Internet - to make all this information accessible to the public.
-We would like to emphasize that this website is totally private and that we don't pursue any commercial goals.
-The access is for free and open to everyone.
-Nevertheless we ask you not to abuse these data (and of course especially our pictures) for your own private or commercial projects (read the copyright section under "database - important usage hints"!)
+It can be very difficult for a layperson to have access to information like first descriptions and good color photographs, we decided to assemble the data we collect and a part of our pictures into an electronic data base and to publish it on the Internet - to make this information accessible to the public.
+We would like to emphasize that this website is private and that we don't pursue any commercial goals.
+The access is still free and open to everyone.
+Nevertheless we ask you not to abuse this data (or the pictures) for your own private or commercial projects (read the copyright section under "database - important usage hints"!)

-This is the point where we like to say that we would be very happy to get every help other hobby-botanists can offer (of course, academic scientists are not excluded from this but normally they don't have the time for such a project).
+Of course we're always happy to get every help hobby-botanists can offer.
+Of course, academic scientists are not excluded from this but normally they don't have the time for such a project.
 If you're interested in helping, please have a look at the link "contributors"!

 Have a good time now and enjoy browsing our website!
 We hope to hear from some of you, and we can probably win some new contributors too!